Columbanus: The Alps (611–612)

 Columbanus arrived at Theudebert II's court in Metz in 611, where members of the Luxeuil school met him and Theudebert II granted them land at Bregenz.
 They travelled up the Rhine via Mainz to the lands of the Suebi and Alemanni in the northern Alps, intending to preach the Gospel to these people.
 He followed the Rhine river and its tributaries, the Aar and the Limmat, and then on to Lake Zurich.
 Columbanus chose the village of Tuggen as his initial community, but the work was not successful.
 He continued north-east by way of Arbon to Bregenz on Lake Constance.
 Here he found an oratory dedicated to Aurelia of Strasbourg containing three brass images of their tutelary deities.
 Columbanus commanded Gallus, who knew the local language, to preach to the inhabitants, and many were converted.
 The three brass images were destroyed, and Columbanus blessed the little church, placing the relics of Aurelia beneath the altar.
 A monastery was erected, Mehrerau Abbey, and the brethren observed their regular life.
 Columbanus stayed in Bregenz for about one year.

 In the spring of 612, war broke out between Austrasia and Burgundy and Theudebert II was resoundingly beaten by Theuderic II.
-Austrasia was subsumed under the kingdom of Burgundy and Columbanus was again vulnerable to Theuderic II's opprobrium.
-When Columbanus' students began to be murdered in the woods, Columbanus decided to cross the Alps into Lombardy.
+As Theuderich took over Austrasia, Columbanus was again vulnerable to Theuderic II's opprobrium.
+When Columbanus's students began to be murdered in the woods, Columbanus decided to cross the Alps into Lombardy.

 Gallus remained in this area until his death in 646.
-About seventy years later at the place of Gallus' cell the Abbey of Saint Gall was founded.
+About seventy years later at the place of Gallus's cell the Abbey of Saint Gall was founded.
 The city of St. Gallen originated as an adjoining settlement of the abbey.